UroojNaaz/Flutter-Calculator-App/README.md

-# Login and Signup Screens
+# Flutter Calculator App
-This Flutter project offers a sleek and intuitive implementation of login and signup screens, designed for seamless integration with any mobile application to ensure secure user authentication.
+A simple and intuitive calculator app built with Flutter, featuring a sleek UI and basic arithmetic operations.
+Perfect for learning Flutter and Dart with practical application development.
 **It only consists of 2 screens.**

 Star⭐ the repo if you like what you see😉.